 Incentive Amount:

-The answer will depend on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for Jefferson homes.
+The answer depends on your specific needs and goals.
+Generally speaking, monocrystalline solar panels are the most efficient for homes in Jefferson.
 However, if you have a limited budget, then you may want to consider thin-film or polycrystalline solar panels.
-When you're gathering estimates, make sure to ask about the different types of solar panels an installer offers and the benefits and drawbacks of each.
+When you're choosing a contractor, make sure to ask about the different types of solar panels a contractor offers and the benefits and drawbacks of each.